SolidWallOfCode/txn_box/doc/user/ComparisonReference.en.rst

       -  contains: "zreb" # match

 .. txb:comparison:: rxp
+   :type: string
+   :groups: 0,1..N

    Regular expression comparison.
 If this matches the the index scoped extractors are set.
 Index 0 is the entire match, index 1 is the first capture group, etc.

 Numeric Comparisons
 ===================